mchagneux/backward_ica/README.md

 then run this evaluation script.

 All results for the comparisons of the two methods will be put into `experiments/p_nonlinear/p_noninjective/evals/comparisons/<date-of-the-evaluation>`, which includes figures from section 5.2.
 MSE valus are in the .json file of that folder.

+## Other

+- The hyperparameters used for the final results of the paper are those in the training files as found when first opening this codebase.
+Those can be modified to run experiments in different conditions (short comments on the role of each hyperparameter are in code).
+- You can see the sensitivity to the starting point of the optimization by checking the different training logs.
+- If you want to reproduce the multidimensional smoothing of Figure 6 in the appendix, run [train_linear_multidimensional.py](train_linear_multidimensional.py).
+The smoothed results will be in the created training folder.